wotbrew/faraday-atom/README.md

 - Transitions via CAS using dynamo's conditional put, safe for concurrent updates
 - Encodes data such that all edn data is supported yet indexes are still possible.

+## Why use atoms beyond a single process?

+Using a durable atom as your state primitive is of course useful to support clojure's epochal time model at scale in distributed systems.
+It surfaces the notion of state as snapshots in time that transition via pure functions.
+So if you care about keeping more of your code pure this library can help!

+It can enable certain guarantees about the correctness of your system by helping avoid race conditions and performing co-ordination services.

-Useful where you want to use atom semantics for state that is potentially shared across many machines, or needs to be durable.
+**faraday-atom** gives you atom semantics for state that is shared across many machines, or needs to be durable.

 As it is of course much slower than a local atom you want to use this for state that perhaps changes 10 times a second rather than 1000 times.

 ## Usage